I'm a provider

 Please wait while you are redirected.

 Interest in the use of transcranial magnetic stimulation as a treatment for depression was augmented by the development of a device that could deliver rapid, repetitive stimulation.
-Imaging studies showed a decrease in activity of the left dorsolateral prefrontal cortex (DLPFC) in depressed patients, and early studies suggested that high frequency (e.g., 5 -10 Hz) TMS of the left DLPFC had antidepressant effects.
-Low frequency (1 - 2 Hz) stimulation of the right DLPFC has also been investigated.
-The rationale for low frequency TMS is inhibition of right frontal cortical activity to correct the interhemispheric imbalance.
-A combination approach (bilateral stimulation) is also being explored.
-TMS is also being tested as a treatment for other disorders including schizophrenia, migraine, spinal cord injury, tinnitus and fibromyalgia.
+Imaging studies had shown a decrease in activity of the left dorsolateral prefrontal cortex (DLPFC) in depressed patients, and early studies suggested that high frequency (e.g., 5 -10 Hz) TMS of the left DLPFC had antidepressant effects.
+Low-frequency (1 - 2 Hz) stimulation of the right DLPFC has also been investigated.
+The rationale for low-frequency TMS is inhibition of right frontal cortical activity to correct the interhemispheric imbalance.
+A combination approach (bilateral stimulation), or deep stimulation with an H1 coil, are also being explored.
 In contrast to electroconvulsive therapy, TMS does not require anesthesia and does not induce a convulsion.

 Devices for transcranial stimulation have received clearance by the U.S. Food and Drug Administration (FDA) for diagnostic uses.
-One device, NeoPulse (Neuronetics, Atlanta, GA), received approval in Canada, Israel, and the United States as a therapy for depression.
+One device, NeoPulse® (Neuronetics, Atlanta, GA), received approval in Canada, Israel, and the United States as a therapy for depression.
 Initially examined by the FDA under a 510(k) application, the NeoPulse, now known as NeuroStar® TMS, received clearance for marketing as a “De Novo” device in 2008.
 NeuroStar® TMS is indicated for the treatment of patients with depression who have failed one 6-week course of antidepressant medication.
+The Brainsway™ H-Coil Deep TMS device (Brainsway Ltd.) received FDA clearance in 2013.
+This device is indicated for the treatment of depression in patients who have failed to respond to antidepressant medications in their current episode of depression and is a broader indication than that of the NeuroStar® TMS, which specifies the failure of 1 course of antidepressant medication.

 Note: An FDA advisory panel met in January 2007 to determine if the risk-to-benefit profile for the NeoPulse was comparable to the risk-to-benefit profile of predicate electroconvulsive therapy (ECT) devices.
 The panel was not asked for a recommendation regarding the regulatory determination of substantial equivalence for this 510(k) submission.